 Every year, Brooklyn College offers scholarships, awards and prizes to students who have outstanding records.
 This is made possible through the generosity of alumni and friends of the college, including the trustees of the Brooklyn College Foundation, Inc., who have helped promote the college's continuing scholastic excellence by establishing various funds.
 These funds generate more than $1 million in interest annually, which supports the education of qualified students.

-This application is only for nondepartmental scholarships, awards and prizes and will be evaluated by scholarship committees.
+This application is only for nondepartmental undergraduate scholarships, awards and prizes and will be evaluated by scholarship committees.
 For scholarships, awards and prizes administered by academic departments, consult with the specific department about its selection process.

 Scholarship and award amounts vary.
 They range from partial to full tuition for the academic year.
 Scholarships and awards are subject to financial availability.
 The college reserves the right to reduce or rescind the scholarship or award if financial circumstances dictate.

 Scholarships may not be deferred.
 The recipients must use the scholarship and/or award in the year it is given.

 Students entering or currently in a degree program may apply for scholarships and awards.
 All recipients must be in good academic standing with a minimum grade point average of 2.00 for continuing undergraduate students, 3.40 for new transfer undergraduate students, 3.30 for entering graduate students and 3.50 for continuing graduate students.

 CUNY Employees receiving a tuition waver are not eligible for Brooklyn College Foundation scholarships.

 To be considered for a general undergraduate scholarship (a scholarship that is not administered by an academic department), you must take the following steps: